riot/riot.github.io/api.md

 </my-post>
 ```

-once mounted it will be rendered in this way:
+once it's mounted, it will be rendered in this way:

 ``` html
 <my-post>